tk154/eBPF-Firewall/README.md

 </pre>
 <br>

 Compile the user-space program.
 It will be located at <code>user/output/fw</code>.
+The <code>libbpf</code> library is needed for the compilation.
 <pre>
 cd user
 make